 Ducks swim with two webbed feet in the water.
 Students apply simple mechanical principle and servo motors to make a robot duck that simulates ducks swimming action.
 In order to test the participants' robot control ability, a number of obstacles are placed in the field.
-Participants should use wireless controller to control the robot duck to navigate along the designated route by passing all the obstacles.
+Participants are to wireless control the robot duck to navigate along the designated route by passing all the obstacles.